aleszu/oilandwater/README.md

 ![alt text](http://aleszu.com/workshops/sheets-oilwater5.png)

 What are some other charts you could draw up?

+### Other questions you could ask of the data

+Try asking yourself another question and answer it with this dataset.
+Try asking questions on:
+1. A commodity besides crude oil
+2. The riskiest pipeline operators
+3. Spills in specific states

 ### Embedding your analysis in your story